sunnyvale-academy/SNY.OSS.DCK.01.01.00/lab3/composetest/README.md

 >Create docker-compose.yml

-version: '3'
-services:
-  web:
-    build: .
-    ports:
-     - "5000:5000"
-  redis:
-    image: "redis:alpine"

 This Compose file defines two services, web and redis.

 The web service:

-Uses an image that’s built from the Dockerfile in the current directory.
+-Uses an image that’s built from the Dockerfile in the current directory.
-Forwards the exposed port 5000 on the container to port 5000 on the host machine.
+-Forwards the exposed port 5000 on the container to port 5000 on the host machine.
 We use the default port for the Flask web server, 5000.
-The redis service uses a public Redis image pulled from the Docker Hub registry.
+-The redis service uses a public Redis image pulled from the Docker Hub registry.

 >Build and run app

-`docker-compose up`
+`$ docker-compose up`

 Compose pulls a Redis image, builds an image for your code, and starts the services you defined.
 In this case, the code is statically copied into the image at build time.

->Enter http://0.0.0.0:5000/ in a browser to see the application running.
+>Enter VM_IP:5000/ in a browser to see the application running.

-If you’re using Docker Machine on a Mac or Windows, use docker-machine ip MACHINE_VM to get the IP address of your Docker host.
-T
-Then, open http://MACHINE_VM_IP:5000 in a browser.

 You should see a message in your browser saying:

 Hello World!
 I have been seen 1 times.

-Refresh the page.
+> Refresh the page.

 The number should increment.

-Hello World!
-I have been seen 2 times.

 >Switch to another terminal window, and type

-`docker image ls`
+`$ docker image ls`

 to list local images.

-Listing images at this point should return redis and web.

-$ docker image ls
-REPOSITORY              TAG                 IMAGE ID            CREATED             SIZE composetest_web         latest              e2c21aa48cc1        4 minutes ago       93.8MB
-python                  3.4-alpine          84e6077c7ab6        7 days ago          82.5MB
-redis                   alpine              9d8fa9aa0e5b        3 weeks ago         27.5MB
 You can inspect images with docker inspect <tag or id>.

 Stop the application, either by running docker-compose down from within your project directory in the second terminal, or by hitting CTRL+C in the original terminal where you started the app.